 Xiaomi Mi 8

-It's now been updated with the Mi 9, which adds wireless charging, a faster processor, an in-display fingerprint sensor as standard (previously Pro and Explorer Edition only), and adds a larger display and a third camera lens on the rear.
+It's now been updated with the Mi 9 and Mi 10, which add wireless charging, a faster processor, an in-display fingerprint sensor, larger displays, better cameras and so forth.
 Regardless, the Mi 8 continues to offer astonishing value, insane performance and awesome photography.
+Check out Amazon and Laptops Outlet for pricing below £250.

 Read our full Xiaomi Mi 8 review